MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/includes/deploy-app-service/vscode-deploy-app-service-02.md

-1. Click on the Azure icon on the left navigation and expand the subscriptions to find the App Service you created previously.
+1. Click on the Azure icon on the left navigation and expand the subscriptions to find the `coreSqlXYZ` App Service you created previously.

 1. Right click on the App Service node and select *Deploy to Web App*.